GeKado1/Tower-Defense/README.md

 - TextMeshPro Folder is for the screen texts
 - Turret prefabs are for visual changes for upgrades (Not immplemented yet)
 - The prefab of Shop Turret Item is the same that the Shop Item With Cost, but is required for the last one.
+- You have to go in Unity to Edit -> Project Settings -> Script Execution Order and add Enemy movement

 Credits to: Brackeys